HomeLatest NewsTelecomGlobal smartphone shipments grew by 4.3% in first quarter of 2017: IDC

 Preferred Source of Google

 Worldwide smartphone shipments grew 4.3% in first quarter of 2017, which was slightly higher than previous forecast of 3.6% growth, said research firm IDC.
-According to preliminary results from the IDC Worldwide Quarterly Mobile Phone Tracker, phone companies shipped a total of 347.4 million worldwide in the first quarter of 2017.
-IDC said, consumers continue to show demand for smartphones and OEM flagship hype seems strong as ever.
+According to preliminary results from the IDC Worldwide Quarterly Mobile Tracker, phone companies shipped a total of 347.4 million smartphones worldwide in the first quarter of 2017.
+IDC said, consumers continue to show demand for smartphones and flagship hype seems strong as ever.

 “However, we believe the industry will show some rebound in 2017, and the strong first quarter results certainly support this argument.
-In addition to what shipped in 1Q17, big flagship announcements from Huawei with the P10 devices and Samsung with the Galaxy S8 devices show that innovation is still possible.
-And despite any formal announcements from Apple it is safe to say the industry is highly anticipating what comes from this year’s announcements,” he added.
+In addition to what shipped in 1Q17, big flagship announcements from Huawei with the P10 devices and with the Galaxy S8 devices show that innovation is still possible.
+And despite any formal announcements from Apple it is safe to say the industry is highly anticipating what comes from this year’s iPhone announcements,” he added.

 Advertisement